Ice Peak: Subfeatures

 On the southwestern flank of Ice Peak is a roughly 40 km2 area of lava flows and at least 12 vents called the Snowshoe Lava Field.
 Most of the vents in this lava field are at elevations above 1800 m near the terminus of outlet glaciers of the Mount Edziza ice cap, five of which named.
 The highest of these vents, Tennena Cone, attains an elevation of 2390 m on the upper western flank of Ice Peak.
 Cocoa Crater to the southwest has an elevation of 2117 m, making it the second highest of the five named vents.
 The third highest vent, Coffee Crater, is 2000 m in elevation and lies northwest of Cocoa Crater.
 South of Coffee Crater on the south side of upper Taweh Creek is Keda Cone, the fourth highest vent with an elevation of 1980 m.
 Between the heads of Taweh and Shaman creeks is The Saucer which, with an elevation of 1920 m, is the lowest named vent in the Snowshoe Lava Field.

 Icefall Cone and Ridge Cone are two parasitic cones on the eastern rim of Ice Peak at an elevation of about 2285 m.
 Both cones are younger than the main edifice of Ice Peak, but they have been greatly modified by glaciation, slumping and rockfalls due to their location near the steep headwalls of active cirques.
 Punch Cone on the western flank of Ice Peak is a roughly 1 km, steep-sided ridge protruding through Mount Edziza's ice cap.
 It is elliptical in structure and older than the Icefall and Ridge cones, although it is also younger than the main edifice of Ice Peak.
 Also on the western flank of Ice Peak where it merges with the surrounding Big Raven Plateau are the Koosick and Ornostay bluffs, which lie adjacent to the head of Sezill Creek.
 The Neck is a circular, 300 m in diameter volcanic plug on the southeastern flank with an elevation of 1830 m.

 Geology

 Background

 Ice Peak is part of the Northern Cordilleran Volcanic Province, a broad area of shield volcanoes, lava domes, cinder cones and stratovolcanoes extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline phonolite, trachyte and comendite are locally abundant.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.